Azure/azure-powershell/tools/AzureRM.BootStrapper/help/Remove-PreviousVersions.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+Print the changes that would be made in executing the cmdlets, but do not make any changes.

 ```yaml
 Type: System.Management.Automation.SwitchParameter